Blackman99/ali-oss-static-web-deploy/README.md

 ## Introduction

-A tool to help you deploy static web application with ali oss
+A tool to help you deploy static web application with [Ali OSS](https://www.aliyun.com/product/oss)

 ## Features